 Affiliated with the United Methodist Church, KWU is a private Christian college that enrolls around 850 students annually.
 Though small in size, the school wins praise as one of the best online colleges in Kansas, offering four distance education programs: a bachelor of arts in emergency management, a bachelor of arts in criminal justice, an RN–to–BSN program, and an MBA.

 KWU provides all coursework completely online, but students can also combine campus courses for a blended format that still offers flexibility.
 The emergency management program, which is the only degree of its kind in the state, trains candidates to protect lives and property, with three available concentration options: homeland security, business continuity, and non–governmental organizations.
 KWU also offers a minor in unmanned aircraft systems, aviator or non–aviator, through a partnership with Kansas State Polytechnic.

-KWU is regionally accredited from the Higher Learning Commission (HLC).
+Kansas Wesleyan University is regionally accredited by the Higher Learning Commission (HLC).